xiangivyli/data-science-portfolio/ESG analysis for Pfizer (Linear Regression)/README.md

 ## Chapter 2 Data Gathering
 ### Import data
 ```
-# Importing all libraries that I will use in the project
+# Import all libraries that I will use in the project
 import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt